swinton/tsv-to-md/README.md

 Convert TSV (Tab Separated Values) tables to Markdown tables.

-Useful when, for example, converting Excel tables from Markdown.
+Useful when, for example, converting Excel tables to Markdown.
 Simply paste from Excel, select the text, and run the `tsv-to-md:tsv-to-md` command.

 ## Installation